-The NLR is web-based register that relies on data entered by patients as well as surgeons.
+The NLR is a web-based register that relies on data entered by patients as well as surgeons.
 Figure 27 demonstrates the compliance rate for filling in the basic information entered for each patient.
-Email address is a fundamental step in registering patients on the NLR as it the main contact tool with the patient.
+Email addresses are a fundamental step in registering patients on the NLR as they are the main contact tool with the patient.
 Approximately 78% of patients have their email address entered on the NLR database.

 Figure 28 shows compliance with filling in the different preoperative and postoperative PROMS questionnaires.
-The response rate preoperatively is over 50%.
-However, this drops down to around 19% at 1 year postoperatively.
+The response rate preoperatively is over 70%.
+However, this drops down to around 60% at one year postoperatively and further down to 35% at 2 years postoperatively.